-If you do not join any other Plan offered by your employer, you will not be contributing to a qualifying pension scheme, and your employer will assess you, and if you qualify, auto-enrol you into the Carillion Workplace Pension Plan.
+If you do not join any other Plan offered by your employer, you will not be contributing to a qualifying pension scheme, and your employer will assess you, and if you meet the precribed criteria, auto-enrol you into the Carillion Workplace Pension Plan.

 Carillion has chosen BlackRock Life to provide a workplace pension for auto-enrolment - the Carillion Workplace Pension Plan.
 The Plan is managed by an independent Trustee and is administered by BlackRock Life.

-Your employer will only pay the statutory minimum contributions to the Carillion Workplace Pension Plan, currently 1% of "qualifying band earnings" (for 2017-2018 the qualifying band earnings are set to be £5,876 - £45,000 per annum).
+Your employer will only pay the statutory minimum contributions to the Carillion Workplace Pension Plan, currently 1% of "qualifying band earnings" (for 2017-2018 the qualifying band earnings are £5,876 - £45,000 per annum).